Starcounter/Docs/guides/network/middleware.md

 });
 ```

-When there is incoming request, this request filter checks if the URI contains the string "spam", and returns a `Response` object if that's the case which means that the request will be blocked without reaching the handler.
-Otherwise it returns `null`, which allows the request to move on to the next request filter if there are more of them or go to the handler if there was only one request filter.
+When there is an incoming request, this request filter checks if the URI contains the string "spam", and returns a `Response` object if that's the case which means that the request will be blocked without reaching the handler.
+Otherwise, it returns `null`, which allows the request to move on to the next request filter if there are more of them or go to the handler if there was only one request filter.

 To let a handler bypass all request filters, use the class `HandlerOptions` and set `SkipRequestFilters` to `true`.
 Like this: